Happy Fourth of July! We have a lot to celebrate this year!

 I always say you should check out recipes on food product sites that you like, and for me, the Hershey's Kitchens site is a regular stop.

 I grew up in Philadelphia.
-My Aunt lived in Harrisburg, so Hershey's, being on the way, was a frequent stop.
+Since my Aunt lived in Harrisburg, Hershey's, being on the way, was a frequent stop.
 I remember the Hershey Factory tour that took us on catwalks over rooms filled with chocolate vats--without barriers.
 I always thought you could fall into the vats.
-This was pre-Willy Wonka.
+Very pre-Willy Wonka.
 I'm sure my memory is impaired, but it was a child's paradise and fantasy.
-I know Hershey Park had lots of amusement rides, a roller coaster, possibly a pool, but our family never availed ourselves of those 'amusements.'
+I know Hershey Park had lots of amusement rides, a roller coaster, possibly a pool or two, but our family never availed ourselves of those 'amusements.'
 We always went on the educational tour.
 We did have chocolate, though, at the end, so I'm grateful.

 Star Spangled Cocoa Bundt Cake

 1-2/3 cups sugar

 2 tsp baking soda